cdeck3r/INCAS/docs/README.md

 3a.
 Trigger the start of taking images (params: duration and frequency) manually using the same web-based UI

+### Implementation Notes

+**web-based UI**

+The web-based UI uses [script-server](https://github.com/bugy/script-server).
+This approach enables one to run scripts via web browser and review their output.
+The `script-server` is accessed through a `nginx` reverse proxy.

+**download images**

+`nginx` is configured with directory index enabled, i.e. the user sees a directory listing containing the images.
+Load a single image by clicking on the image.
+Download all images by either using a FireFox extension or a `wget` request.

+**cameras online**

+Ping the camers' ip addresses found in the config file.
+The config file is a yaml file in INCAS root directory.

+**repeated image taking**

+There should be always an stop event, e.g. a number of images taken or a max. duration.

+Params:

+* frequency: better an interval when to take an image, e.g. every 30s
+* duration: time interval to stop taking images when reached, e.g. 2h
+* maxtime: datetime when to stop taking images, e.g. 2021-09-10 14:00:00
+* maximgs: max. number of images taken until stop

+The only param to modify is _frequency_.
+All others are calculated based on frequency.

 ------------------------

+<a name="uc_take_configure_networked_camera-access"></a>
 ### Use Case: Configure networked camera access

 **Primary Actor**: Developer